Wairimuk/pizza-deli/README.md

 ## Known Bugs

 {Prices for each item are not displayed as intended.
 They display as a string.}
-{The checkout and add order buttons do not work despite adding event listeners on JavaScript}
+{The checkout button does not work despite adding an event listener on JavaScript}

 ## Technologies Used